endurantgames/cosmiclegends/src/glossary.md

 :   A die that comes up a 1.
 A player can count this as a Success as if it were a 5 or 6, but only if they agree to a consequence presented by the Editor.

 Editor
 :   The gamemaster for a game of *Cosmic Legends*, who plays the roles of non-player characters and runs the Crises.
-A Series can have a single Editor or the Editorship can rotate players betwen Issues. (*GM* in Harmony Drive.)
+A Series can have a single Editor or the Editorship can rotate players between Issues. (*GM* in Harmony Drive.)

 Effectiveness
 :   The total number of successes in a roll, including those from Edge Successes, Fighting Styles, and Power Stunts or Combos.